-Elizabeth Ginsberg is a respected Dallas lawyer, a working mom who runs her own small firm, and a longtime Democratic Party donor and volunteer.
-She and her husband Jacob have lived in District 108 for 27 years and raised two daughters here.
+Elizabeth Ginsberg is a respected Dallas lawyer, a small business owner, a working mom, and a longtime Democratic Party donor and volunteer.
+She and her husband Jacob have lived in District 108 for nearly 30 years and raised two daughters here.

 Elizabeth won the 2022 Democratic primary with 80% of the vote, and went on to turn out more Democratic voters in her district than any other State House campaign in Dallas County.
 She is uniquely positioned to capitalize on the momentum she created in 2022 by building relationships door-to-door directly with HD108 voters.